thadeshammer/obs-shader-conversions/README.md

 you're free to download and use if you like!) as I do conversions myself, as well as updating this guide as I learn more.

+This is not a guide to teach you how to write shaders or even to ease the passage into learing any of the shader langauges.
+This is, at best, a quick reference for folks who are familiar with the space, or at least, unafraid.
+Be not afraid!
+You can do this!

 ## Put a comment at the top

 Start every source with a comment of some kind; OBS will crash if the first line is a preprocessor